iTyran/cocos2dhtml5Doc/1.1hello-world-cocos2d-html5/README.md

 ![directory](directorystructure.png)

-##Understanding the directory structure
+##Understanding the directory structures

-- The /root/template/  directory is for creating new Cocos2d-html5 projects.
-All of your games resources, such as images, sounds, background music, config files should go in the /root/template/res.
-Your own game source code files should go into /root/template/src.
+The directory structures can be separated into four parts:

+### Part1: engine related folders

+- The **cocos2d** directory holds all the core engine files.
+The main components of cocos2d-html5 are implemented in these js files.

+- The **CocosDenshion** directory holds all the audio engine related files.

-- The /root/Cocos2d/ directory hosts all core engine files, /root/CocosDenshione/ hosts audio engine files, and  /root/extension/ hosts some useful modules, such as EditBox, CocosBuilder Reader and CocoStudio Reader, etc. All these three directories are expanded files, while /root/lib/ have a minified file of these three part together.
+- The **extension** directory holds some useful extension modules, such as EditBox, CocosBuilder Reader and CocoStudio Reader, etc.

-- The /root/box2d/ and /root/chipmunk/ hosts physics engine.
+- The folder **box2d** and **chipmunk** are third party physics engine.

-- The /root/HelloHTML5World/ contains a simple hello world.
+### Part2: tests,sample games and template

+- The folder **HelloHTML5World** contains a simple **Hello World** sample.
+When you are new to cocos2d-htlm5, you may want to give it a try.
+It is the minimax skeleton of a full cocos2d-html5 app.

+- The **template** is more or less the same as **HelloHTML5World** except for that **template** is more clean. **Template**  folder is where you should start from.
+At the end of part of this tutorial, we will create a new project based on this folder.

+- The **samples** directory, it contains all the **tests** of cocos2d-html5.
+It also includes some playable sample games.
+All the tests and games can be run in iOS and android with javascript binding.

+### Part3: miscellaneous

-- The /root/license/ includes all the license files in this project, as we mentioned before, the license of Cocos2d-html5 is MIT, it is the freest license of all open source license.
+- The **license** directory includes all the license files in this project, as we mentioned before, the license of Cocos2d-html5 is MIT,you can refer to the folder to get more details about the licenses of cocos2d-html5.

-- The Samples directory, you can find all classes usage in Tests.
-It also includes sample games.
-All the tests and games can be run in JSB.
-This is where you should start from.

-- The /root/tools/ directory includes JS Doc tool and closure compiler.
-The /root/template/build.xml is the config file for closure compiler, you can package your game into single file in advance mode via ANT.
-What you need to do just add your game js files and then type ant in the console in the directory of /root/template/.
+- The **tools** directory includes JS Doc tool and closure compiler.
+The **template** folder contains a build.xml which is a config file for closure compiler, you can package your game into single file via Ant.